Prakruthi-G-H/password-generator/README.md

 ## 💻 Technologies Used
 - HTML5 – Structure of the web page
 - CSS3 – Styling and responsive layout
-- JavaScript (ES6) – Logic for password generation and user interaction
+- JavaScript (ES6) – Password generation logic and DOM manipulation

 ## ✅ Features